Forward-Operators/prr/README.md

 $ git clone https://github.com/Forward-Operators/prr.git
 ```

-2. Make sure you have right python version
-Make sure you have python 3.10 installed.
-If you need to have multiple python versions in your system, consider using [asdf](https://github.com/asdf-vm/asdf)
+2. Make sure you have Python 3.10 installed.
+If you need to have multiple Python versions in your system, consider using [asdf](https://github.com/asdf-vm/asdf).

 3. Install the required packages:
 This project uses Poetry.
-See how to [install](https://python-poetry.org/docs/#installation) it.
+See [how to install](https://python-poetry.org/docs/#installation) it.

 ```sh
 poetry shell
 poetry install
 ```

-1. Setup your API keys
+4. Setup your API keys

 Copy `.env.example` - and save it as `.env`.
 Fill in your API keys for OpenAI, Anthropic and others: